 Prohibition Against Controlled Substances: No employee shall engage in the unlawful manufacture, distribution, dispensation, possession, or use of controlled substances in the workplace.
-Further, no employee shall report to work or be at work while impaired or under the apparent influence of an unlawful controlled substance.
+Further, no employee shall report to work or be at work while impaired or under the apparent influence of an unlawful or lawful controlled substance.
+Employees with Commercial Driver's Licenses and employees of the Northglenn Police Department shall specifically also be prohibited from the off-duty use of marijuana, regardless of whether they are impaired or under the apparent influence of marijuana in the workplace, because marijuana is a Schedule I controlled substance under the Federal Controlled Substance Act, 21 U.S.C. § 812 and is thus illegal under federal law.